-- 10.1 The DSP and the Headteacher will ensure that they are fully aware of the relevant legislation and guidance in relation to procedures required when an allegation is made against a practitioner.
-The following documents offer legislation and guidance for this matter: - Education Act 2002 - WAG circular 009/2014 Safeguarding Children in Education: Handling Allegations of Abuse against teachers and other members of staff - Safeguarding Children: Working Together Under the Children Act 2004 - Wales Safeguarding Procedures 2019 Children and Young People at Risk of Harm, Section 5. - Keeping Learners Safe 2021 - Welsh Government circular 002/2020, Disciplinary and dismissal procedures for school staff | GOV.WALES - • - 10.2 Any allegation of a safeguarding nature against a practitioner/person in a position of trust, will be discussed outside of the school with relevant practitioners for objective advice and compliance with procedure.
-When allegations are made against a practitoiner/person in a position of trust that are not obviously safeguarding issues, ie conduct, advice should be sought from the Education Safeguarding Manager/Human Resources to agree a way forward.
-If the Education Safeguarding Manager is unavailable, advice can be sought from the Information, Advice and Assistance Team Manager, Children's Services. - 10.3 Where there is evidence of a clear safeguarding concern regarding the behaviour of a member of staff in relation to children's welfare or safety the matter must be referred to Children's Services without delay.
+• WAG circular 009/2014 - Safeguarding Children in Education: Handling Allegations of Abuse against teachers and other members of staff

+- Safeguarding Children: Working Together Under the Children Act 2004 - Wales Safeguarding Procedures 2019 Children and Young People at Risk of Harm, Section 5. - Keeping Learners Safe 2021 - •

+• Welsh Government circular 002/2020, Disciplinary and dismissal procedures for school staff | GOV.WALES

+10.2 Any allegation of a safeguarding nature against a practitioner/person in a position of trust, will be discussed outside of the school with relevant professionals for objective advice and compliance with procedure.
+When allegations are made against a practitioner/person in a position of trust that are not obviously safeguarding issues, ie conduct, advice should be sought from the Education Safeguarding Manager/Human Resources to agree a way forward.
+If the Education Safeguarding Manager is unavailable, advice can be sought from the Information, Advice and Assistance Team Manager, Children's Services.

+10.3 Where there is evidence of a clear safeguarding concern regarding the behaviour of a member of staff in relation to children's welfare or safety the matter must be referred to Children's Services without delay.
 In this respect a Duty To Report Form will be completed and submitted to Children's Services, and copied to the Education Safeguarding mailbox without delay.
 Any practitioner/person in a position of trust, subject to an allegation of a child protection nature will require an immediate risk assessment.
 This school/setting will seek advice from colleagues in Education Safeguarding and HR and complete the risk assessment form given in Appendix 8.
 The Headteacher will nominate a person within the school to act as the designated point of contact for the staff member whom allegations are made.
-This designated person will keep the staff member up to date with information at scheduled times throughout the process to ensure a duty of care to the staff members wellbeing. - 10.4 All staff must ensure that any allegation regarding an adult who is working with children, this will include staff, volunteers, governors/management committee members, occasional workers or contractors, and those staff that are not on school site but come into contact with children i.e. those who transport children to and from school, school crossing patrol etc is reported immediately to the Headteacher/DSP.
-If an allegation is made about the Headteacher, the Chair of Governors/Management Committee should be informed.
+This designated person will keep the staff member up to date with information at scheduled times throughout the process to ensure a duty of care to the staff members wellbeing.

+10.4 All staff must ensure that any allegation regarding an adult who is working with children, this will include staff, volunteers, governors/management committee members, occasional workers or contractors, and those staff that are not on school site but come into contact with children i.e. those who transport children to and from school, school crossing patrol etc is reported immediately to the Headteacher/Setting Leader.
+If an allegation is made about the Headteacher/Setting Leader, the Chair of Governors/Management Committee should be informed.